patricksimpson/posts/2019/git-etiquette.md

 <img src="https://i.postimg.cc/bvN1N1Q9/git-logo.jpg" style="max-width: 256px; float:right;" />

 Recently, I found myself expressing my opinions on git etiquette.
-This comes from many years of experiecne with all kinds of teams that used git, sometimes differently than my own style or sometimes much better.
+This comes from many years of experience with all kinds of teams that used git, sometimes differently than my own style or sometimes much better.

 I have found that following some minor rules will help you and your team in the long run.